Japan PM to urge company boards to open up in governance push as resolve tested

 Most developed economies require listed firms to select a majority of their board members from outside the company, and corporate governance experts say one or two directors on a board of more than 10 are not enough.

-Cerberus Capital management struggled in its push for a management shakeup at Seibu Holdings (9024.T) while Sony Corp (6758.T) rejected a proposal from activist shareholder Daniel Loeb to spin off its entertainment business.
+Cerberus Capital management struggled in its push for a management shakeup at Seibu Holdings while Sony Corp rejected a proposal from activist shareholder Daniel Loeb to spin off its entertainment business.

 Shuhei Abe, CEO of hedge fund SPARX Group, said executives often forget that shareholders should hold ultimate power over the company.